Luscious, creamy New York style cheesecake with a crumbly Oreo cookie crust and topped with fresh strawberries drizzled with a strawberry glaze.

 Mix together the crust ingredients and press into 9” springform pan.
 You can press the crust just into the bottom, or up the sides of the pan too – baker’s choice.
 Set crust aside.

 In a large bowl, beat together the cream cheese, sugar, flour, and salt until smooth.
 If using a mixer, mix on low speed.
 Add the whole eggs and the egg yolks, one at a time, beating well (but still at low speed) after each addition.
 Beat in the vanilla and sour cream.
+Pour the batter into the springform pan on top of crust.

 Place the springfrom pan in a larger roasting pan.
 Fill the roasting pan with the boiling water until it reaches halfway up the sides of the cake pan. *If your cheesecake pan is not leakproof, cover bottom securely with foil before adding water.*